Bal Gangadhar Tilak: Social contributions

-Tilak started two weeklies, Kesari ("The Lion") in Marathi and Mahratta in English (sometimes referred as 'Maratha' in Academic Study Books) in 1880–1881 with Gopal Ganesh Agarkar as the first editor.
-By this he was recognised as 'awakener of India', as Kesari later became a daily and continues publication to this day.
+Tilak started two weeklies, Kesari in Marathi and Mahratta in English (sometimes referred as 'Maratha') in 1880–1881 with Gopal Ganesh Agarkar as the first editor.
 In 1894, Tilak transformed the household worshipping of Ganesha into a grand public event (Sarvajanik Ganeshotsav).
 The celebrations consisted of several days of processions, music, and food.
 They were organised by the means of subscriptions by neighbourhood, caste, or occupation.
 Students often would celebrate Hindu and national glory and address political issues; including patronage of Swadeshi goods.
 In 1895, Tilak founded the Shri Shivaji Fund Committee for the celebration of "Shiv Jayanti", the birth anniversary of Shivaji, the founder of the Maratha Empire.
 The project also had the objective of funding the reconstruction of the tomb (Samadhi) of Shivaji at Raigad Fort.
 For this second objective, Tilak established the Shri Shivaji Raigad Smarak Mandal along with Senapati Khanderao Dabhade II of Talegaon Dabhade, who became the founder President of the Mandal.